Variational Approach to Quantum Spin Liquid in a Rydberg Atom Simulator

 The Hamiltonian Eq.~\ref{LGT} has local gauge symmetries.
 Let us consider $\hat{f}^\dag_i\rightarrow e^{i\theta_i}\hat{f}^\dag_i$ and simultaneously, $\hat{S}^{-}_{\langle ij\rangle}\rightarrow e^{-i\theta_i}\hat{S}^{-}_{\langle ij\rangle}$ for all four $j\in X_i$, under which Eq.~\ref{LGT} keeps invariant.
 Thus, these local gauge symmetries ensure local conserved quantities $\hat{Q}_i=\sum_{j\in X_i}\hat{S}^z_{\langle ij\rangle}+\hat{f}^\dag_i\hat{f}_i$.
 Hence, the inequality constraints Eq.~\ref{constraint1} are translated into equality constraints

 where $n_i^f$ is the number of $f$-fermion at site-$i$.
 In other word, in the fixed gauge sector $Q_i=2$, this LGT model is equivalent to the Rydberg blockade model.
 The equivalence between $U(1)$ LGT and the PXP Hamiltonian of one-dimension Rydberg atoms has also been discussed previously \cite{oneD1,oneD2}.
+This lattice gauge theory is unconventional because of the absence of ordinary electric and magnetic energy terms.
 Here the $f$-fermion is reminiscent of the slave particles in usual mean-field theories for QSL, and resembles the role of fractionalization of spin-1 excitation.
 However, in this case it is introduced in a way different from slave particle techniques.\\

-\section{Variational Wave Function}
+{\bf 3.
+Variational Wave Function}

 In the limit of negative enough $\Delta$, all $N$ spins are in the $|\uparrow\rangle$ states and all fermion sites are unoccupied denoted by $\ket{0}$ state, and this state is denoted by $|\text{vac}\rangle=|0\rangle\otimes |\uparrow\rangle^{\otimes N}$.
 Motivated by this LGT Hamiltonian, we introduce a variational wave function for QSL as